NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 ### Read vulnerability database from local files

-In order to enable customers working in offline environments (or just nuget.org is blocked), the most realistic option is likely to allow NuGet to read the VDB from a file on disk.
+In order to enable customers working in offline environments (or just nuget.org is blocked), the most realistic option is likely to allow NuGet to read the VDB from a file on disk (including a network share).
 In these disconnected (from nuget.org) environments, it will be up to the customer to find an approved way with their security compliance to get nuget.org's VDB onto their computer.
 In non-disconnected scenarios, we could provide a tool, such as `dotnet tool install -g NuGet.VulnerabilityTool ; NuGet.VulnerabilityTool download -o path/to/destination/`.